opencord/docs/profiles/seba/siab.md

 helm install -n etcd-operator stable/etcd-operator --version 0.8.3
 # Allow etcd-operator enough time to create the EtdcCluster
 # CustomResourceDefinitions.
 This should only be a couple of seconds after the
 # etcd-operator pods are running.
-Check the CRD are ready by running the following:
+Wait for the CRD to be ready by running the following:
-kubectl get crd | grep etcd
+until kubectl get crd | grep etcdclusters; \
+do \
+    echo 'Waiting for etcdclusters CRD to be available'; \
+    sleep 5; \
+done
 # After EtcdCluster CRD is in place
 helm dep up voltha
 helm install -n voltha voltha  --set etcd-cluster.clusterSize=1